-2.3 Default by trading participants
+2.3 Default by trading participants or foreign participants

-2.3.1 Declaring the default of a trading participant
+2.3.1 Declaring the default of a trading participant or foreign participant

-A declaration stating the default of any trading participant must be communicated to B3, via a standard letter, by the full trading participant under which the failure occurred.
+A declaration stating the default of any trading participant or foreign participant must be communicated to B3, via a standard letter, by the full trading participant under which the failure occurred.

 BCB is immediately notified of the default by B3.
-If the investor that caused the trading participant's default is identified, the default of said investor must also be communicated to B3, pursuant to subsection 2.2.1 hereof.
+If the investor that caused the trading participant or foreign participant's default is identified, the default of said investor must also be communicated to B3, pursuant to subsection 2.2.1 hereof.

-2.3.2 Procedures for managing the default of a trading participant
+2.3.2 Procedures for managing the default of a trading participant or foreign participant

-In the event of default by any trading participant, B3 may adopt the following procedures:
+In the event of default by any trading participant or foreign participant, B3 may adopt the following procedures:

-- (i) Include the relevant trading participant in B3's list of defaulters; - (ii) Prohibit the trading participant declared a defaulter, or any other party acting on behalf of said trading participant from executing and effecting the registration of new transactions, except those transactions that will be commanded by the full trading participant responsible for the concerned trading participant or by the clearinghouse, at the discretion of the clearinghouse, for the purpose of reducing the open positions under said trading participant's responsibility, or the corresponding risks; - (iii) Block the functionalities for registration of accounts of the concerned trading participant; - (iv) Block the accesses of the trading participant declared a defaulter to the B3 trading and registration systems, where applicable, as well as the direct market accesses granted to investors linked to said trading participant; - (v) Communicate to the other full trading participants and their respective clearing members: - The prohibition on executing and effecting the registration of new transactions imposed on the trading participant declared a defaulter, or on any other party acting on behalf of said trading participant, with the exception of those transactions aimed at reducing the open positions under its responsibility or the risks thereof; and - The blocking of the direct market accesses granted to the trading participant declared a defaulter. - (vi) Block the movement of assets allocated as coverage by the investors of the concerned trading participant, except when so required for the performance of said investors' obligations or for transfers to said investors' collateral subaccount;
+- (i) Include the relevant trading participant or foreign participant declared a defaulter in B3's list of defaulters: - (ii) Prohibit the trading participant declared a defaulter, or any other party acting on behalf of said trading participant or foreign participant from executing and effecting the registration of new transactions, except those transactions that will be commanded by the full trading participant responsible for the concerned trading participant or by the clearinghouse, at the discretion of the clearinghouse, for the purpose of reducing the open positions under said trading participant's responsibility, or the corresponding risks;

-- (vii) Transfer the assets allocated as coverage by the investors of the concerned trading participant to said investors' respective collateral subaccounts; - (viii) Block the movement of collateral: - Posted by the concerned trading participant; - Posted by the investors of the concerned trading participant, irrespective of the full trading participant or settlement participant responsible for the relevant transactions to which said collateral is linked; and - Posted by guarantee issuing banks that issued the securities constituting collateral deposited by the concerned trading participant and/or its investors.
+- (iii) Block the functionalities for registration of accounts of the concerned trading participant or foreign participant; - (iv) Block the accesses of the trading participant or foreign participant declared a defaulter to the B3 trading and registration systems, where applicable, as well as the direct market accesses granted to investors linked to said trading participant; - (v) Communicate to the other full trading participants and their respective clearing members: - The prohibition on executing and effecting the registration of new transactions imposed on the trading participant or foreign participant declared a defaulter, or on any other party acting on behalf of said trading participant, with the exception of those transactions aimed at reducing the open positions under its responsibility or the risks thereof; and - The blocking of the direct market accesses granted to the trading participant or foreign participant declared a defaulter. - (vi) Block the movement of assets allocated as coverage by the investors of the concerned trading participant or foreign participant, except when so required for the performance of said investors' obligations or for transfers to said investors' collateral subaccount; - (vii) Transfer the assets allocated as coverage by the investors of the concerned trading participant or foreign participant to said investors' respective collateral subaccounts; - (viii) Block the movement of collateral: - Posted by the concerned trading participant or foreign participant; - Posted by the investors of the concerned trading participant or foreign participant, irrespective of the full trading participant or settlement participant responsible for the relevant transactions to which said collateral is linked; and - Posted by guarantee issuing banks that issued the securities constituting collateral deposited by the concerned trading participant or foreign participant and/or its investors.